fgauna12/AutomatedTestingWorkshop/README.md

 After you have the tests working, refactor and re-run your tests often.

 Are you able to reuse some of the code you previously created?

+### 4.B Stretch Goal

+- What's are the downsides of using a static class like `InMemoryUsers`?
+- Where and how would you do validation API requests?

 ## Unit Tests